CallmeRaphGav/CallmeRaphGav.github.io/README.md

 # Welcome to CallmeRaphGav.github.io

+***What are planes in WWII***
+-**Thus, the basic roles that aircraft would play in modern war were presaged in World War I: reconnaissance, air superiority, tactical ground support, and strategic bombing.**
+-**Combat aircraft, or "Warplanes", are divided broadly into multi-role, fighters, bombers, attackers, and electronic warfare support.
+Variations exist between them, including fighter-bombers, such as the MiG-23 ground-attack aircraft and the Soviet Ilyushin Il-2 Shturmovik.**

 **Republic P-47 Thunderbolt**

 The Republic P-47 Thunderbolt is a World War II-era fighter aircraft produced by the American aerospace company Republic Aviation from 1941 through 1945.
 Its primary armament was eight .50-caliber machine guns, and in the fighter-bomber ground-attack role it could carry 5-inch rockets or a bomb load of 2,500 lb (1,100 kg).
 When fully loaded, the P-47 weighed up to 8 tons, making it one of the heaviest fighters of the war.